-If you are wanting to have a merriful meal, try Minnie’s Holiday Dine at Hollywood & Vine!
+If you want to have a merriful meal, try Minnie’s Holiday Dine at Hollywood & Vine!
 Characters don their Christmas outfits, seasonal tunes are played, and the restaurant features a special Yuletide menu.
 As always, you will want a reservation as this is a popular dining location during the holiday season.

 Holiday Happenings at Animal Kingdom

 Animal Kingdom brings the merriness with winter white decorations and glowing luminaries throughout the park!
 Guests can also see Santa Claus AND Discovery Island Drummers floating on the Discovery River.
-At night, The Tree of Life’s Awakenings projection show gets a makeover with a shimmering holiday edition
+At night, The Tree of Life’s Awakenings projection show gets a makeover with a shimmering holiday edition.

 Be sure to include the Merry Menagerie in your itinerary!
 This charming event features beautiful artisan puppets of arctic critters strolling throughout Discovery Island.
 Guests can even interact with these wintery animals.
-Check the My Disney Experience app, pick up a Times Guide, or ask a Cast Member for the exact times
+Check the My Disney Experience app, pick up a Times Guide, or ask a Cast Member for the exact times.